-This article explains steps to take to recover from a disaster or downtime situation, and Datto resources that can assist with disaster recovery.
+This article explains recovery options, steps to take to recover from a disaster or downtime situation, and Datto resources that can assist with disaster recovery.

 Unless the problem is obvious (such as a natural or physical disaster), you will need to determine why your machine is down.
-Keep these items in mind:
+Here are some common things to check.

 - Did the OS become corrupt through infection by viruses or malware?